-51 Helpful HIV Statistics & Facts to Know in 2020
+47 HIV Statistics & Facts to Save More Lives in 2022

 You probably think you know all about HIV and AIDS.
 After all, you must’ve seen at least a dozen movies on the subject.
 But, don’t be so sure.
 There are still many HIV statistics that could surprise and shock you.

-HIV is a virus which attacks the cells that help the body fight infections, making the person more vulnerable to other conditions and diseases.
+HIV is a virus that attacks the cells that help the body fight infections, making the person more vulnerable to other conditions and diseases.

 In the past, an HIV diagnosis was like a death sentence.
 Today, there is still no cure for the virus, but the condition is treatable through the use of medication.

-- 1.1 million people have HIV in the USA.
+- 1.2 million people are living with HIV in the USA.

-- 54% of new HIV infections were among key populations.
+- 62% of new HIV infections worldwide were among key populations.

 Want to fact-check your knowledge of HIV?
 Or learn some truly astonishing information about the virus?
 Then, go over these fascinating facts we have prepared for you.